eosnewmedia/JSON-API-Common/docs/05-documents.md

 document objects (and their resources) into a php array in JSON API structure which can be JSON encoded and returned as response.
 The default serializer should be a good choice but it's also possible to use a custom serializer.

+The default serializer will remove empty "data" if "errors" or "meta" is available.
+It will also remove empty data in relationship if "meta" or "links" is available for a relationship.
+If empty data should be retained, the serializer offers the option `keepEmptyData` as first constructor argument.

 ## Document Deserializer
 The document deserializer (a class implementing `Enm\JsonApi\Serializer\DocumentDeserializerInterface`) is responsible for turning php arrays into document objects (and their resources).